 5. Easier Than Other Accounting Certification Exams

-Compared to Goliath undertakings like passing the CPA or CFA, the CIA exam is a much easier to take on in terms of how much time it takes to prepare and pass.
-You will also have much more flexibility with the experience requirement since your supervisors do not need to hold the CIA certification.
+Compared to Goliath undertakings like passing the CPA or CFA, the CIA exam is much easier to take on in terms of how much time it takes certification candidates to prepare and pass.
+Furthermore, you’ll also have much more flexibility in the certification process regarding experience requirements, since your supervisors do not need to hold the CIA certification.
 Not to mention, the CIA exam is much cheaper.

 The CPA exam has four parts that cover a wide range of topics from business law to audit.
 On the other hand, the CIA exam is made up of three parts that mainly focus on internal audit.
 The CIA exam’s total duration is 6.5 hours, while the CPA exam’s is 14 hours.